bleachbit/docs/_posts/2015-09-25-preferences.md

 Before using the **Free disk space** option under **System**, select a writable directory for each drive (also called logical partition or mount point).
 The unallocated disk space in the chosen drives will be wiped.

 When starting for the first time, BleachBit tries to guess the correct value.
-In Linux, a good setting is typically <tt>/home/(username)</tt> and <tt>/tmp</tt>, but only one should be used if both are on the same partition.
-In Windows, typically <tt>C:\\</tt> is a good choice.
+In Linux, a good setting is typically `/home/(username)` and `/tmp`, but only one should be used if both are on the same partition.
+In Windows, typically `C:\` is a good choice.

 ### Languages